-As an organization, we have spent the last ten years finding out what happens when you listen to girls and take them seriously, when you empower them instead of treating them like victims, and when you work side by side with them to challenge the cultural narrative that pits girls against one another, promotes unrealistic body and beauty ideals, and sexualizes girls from a very young age, blurring the lines between childhood, adolescence and adulthood.
+As an organization, we have spent the last 15 years finding out what happens when you listen to girls and take them seriously, when you work side by side with them to challenge the cultural narrative that pits girls against one another, promotes unrealistic body and beauty ideals, and sexualizes girls from a very young age, blurring the lines between childhood, adolescence and adulthood.

-Hardy Girls’ programs and resources are being used to support girls’ healthy development in 38 states, 5 countries, and by more than 15,000 people via our mailing lists and networks.
+Hardy Girls’ programs and resources are used to support girls’ healthy development in 39 states, 5 countries, and by more than 30,000 people via our mailing lists and networks.
 Additionally, with our new Training Institute, we are educating people from around the country in our approach to working with girls.

 |In 2010, Hardy Girls launched Powered by Girl (PBG) a girl-driven online media literacy and activism campaign.
 As we hoped, in time girls themselves took the campaign over.
 Today PBG is entirely run by girls for girls, with some financial support from Colby’s Women’s, Gender, and Sexuality Studies Program.
 I’m still available as guide and muse to London-based editor, Yas Snarf, but the girls run the show.|

 PBG offers new knowledge, creative tools, and opportunities to talk back to media and demand more realistic and positive versions of girlhood.